Hessian fly

-The Hessian fly or barley midge, Mayetiola destructor, is a species of fly that is a significant pest of cereal crops including wheat, barley and rye.
+The Hessian fly (Mayetiola destructor), or barley midge, is a species of fly that is a significant pest of cereal crops, including wheat, barley and rye.
 Though a native of Asia, upon its discovery it was believed to have been transported into North America in the straw bedding of Hessian troops during the American Revolution (1775–1783), thus the origin of its common name.
 However, the report of an inquiry made in 1788 by Sir Joseph Banks states that "no such insect could be found to exist in Germany or any other part of Europe".
-Nonetheless, it appears that this species, or one exactly like it in habits, had been known for at least a century prior to the American revolution from a locality near Geneva, and also for a long time from some regions in France.
+Nonetheless, it appears that this species, or one exactly like it in habits, had been known for at least a century prior to the American Revolution from a locality near Geneva, and also for a long time from some regions in France.

-There are usually two generations a year but may be up to five.
-In the spring the dark-coloured female lays about 250 to 300 reddish eggs on plants, usually where the stems are covered by leaves; the larvae feed on the sap and weaken the plants so that they cannot bear grain.

 The Hessian fly was described by Thomas Say in 1817.
 It is a very harmful insect.
 It mainly attacks the stem, although if it is especially hungry it will eat any part of the plant it can find.

 In 1836, a severe infestation of Hessian flies resulted in a crop shortage aggravating the financial problems of farmers prior to the Panic of 1837.

+Distribution

+M. destructor is believed to have originated in the Fertile Crescent of the Middle East, parasitizing wild grass species of the tribe Triticeae.
+With the global development of agriculture, particularly of wheat, it is now present in throughout Europe, North Africa, North America, and New Zealand.

+Appearance

+Hessian fly eggs are tiny and elliptical, being most easily recognized by their distinctive orange color.
+Larvae resemble white cylindrical grubs similar to other members of the family Cecidomyiidae.
+As they age, larvae also develop a translucent green stripe down the center of the back.
+There are three larval instars, each varying in size.
+Individuals between the first and second instars can widely differ in size, with larvae doubling in size from the first instar (0.56-1.70 mm) to the second (1.70-4.00 mm).
+Pupae develop within the cuticle of the second instar, known as the puparium.
+This stage is also called the flax-seed stage, as the hard, sclerotized, dark-brown cuticle the larva develops within resembles a seed of flax.
+Adult flies are brown or black.
+Females can sometimes be distinguished more easily due to their occasional reddish-brown coloring, a product of the eggs developing within the abdomen.